-This is a wiper setting that will cause the wipers to come on when the rain sensor senses water on the outside of the glass.
-The rain sensor works by detecting how much light is reflected back into it by the windshield glass.
-Basically, the more rain droplets that are on the windshield, the less light will reach the sensor, triggering the mechanism that turns on the windshield wipers.
+This is a wiper setting that will activate wipers when the sensor detects water outside the glass.
+The rain sensor detects the amount of light reflected back into it by the windshield glass.
+Basically, the more rain droplets that are on the windshield, the less light will reach the sensor.
+This triggers the mechanism that turns on the windshield wipers.

 Lane Departure Warning System (LDWS)

-This option alerts the driver if the vehicle drifts out of it’s respective lane either audibly or vibration in the steering wheel or seat.
+This option alerts the driver if the vehicle drifts out of it’s respective lane.
+Either audibly or vibration in the steering wheel or seat.
 Lane departure warning systems work by having a low-cost camera typically mounted in the windshield near the rear view mirror.
 It continuously detects the lane markings on the road ahead.
 When it senses that the vehicle is moving outside of the lanes, some react by steering away from the closest lane edge.
 Other versions can also actively keep the vehicle centered in the lane.
-This safety feature is usually broken down into three main categories: warning, assist, and self-centering.
+This safety feature usually involve three main categories: warning, assist, and self-centering.

 Forward Collision Alert

 This option is usually a feature alerts the driver if they are to close to the vehicle or object in front of them.
 This alert system is active when the vehicle is in the drive gear.
 The camera mounted in the windshield uses long, mid, and short range radar to detect objects ahead of the vehicle.
 Usually there is some type of warning system indicated on a heads-up display (HUD).
 When a vehicle is detected ahead and you are at a safe distance, often the system displays a green following icon.
-If there is a vehicle detected and you are following too closely (tailgating) it will display a yellow/amber icon.
-When you are potentially about to crash into an object of vehicle, the system will display a flashing red icon, and will often have some type of haptic feedback in the driver’s seat or steering wheel.
+Otherwise, the system will display a yellow/amber icon if you are following too closely (tailgating).
+And when you are potentially about to crash into an object of vehicle, the system will display a flashing red icon.
+Oftentimes, it includes some type of haptic feedback in the driver’s seat or steering wheel.

 Heated Wiper Park